cloud-mlops/fine-tuning/serving/README.md

 pip3 install huggingface_hub
 ```

-Download the model using python3 script:
+Download the model using python3 script.:

+Note: The model_id that you provided in the script will be downloaded locally to your /tmp/models folder.

 ```
 python3 serving-yamls/download_model_hugging_face.py